wireapp/wire-server/src/understand/federation/glossary.rst

   source code, user names are called 'Handle' and qualified user names 'Qualified Handle'.

-.. _qualified-device-id:
+.. _qualified-client-id:

-Qualified Device Identifier (QDID)
+Qualified Client Identifier (QDID)

-  A combination of a device identifier (a hash of the public key generated for a user's device) concatenated with a dot and the QUID of the associated user.
+  A combination of a client identifier (a hash of the public key generated for a user's client) concatenated with a dot and the QUID of the associated user.

 .. _qualified-group-id: